EarthScope/rover/docs/index.md

    ```
 ## Exploring Rover

 Rover has built-in help.
-The command `rover help`
+The command `rover help` prints an introduction to rover to the terminal.

 There are many more options available in rover including; the ability to send emails that monitor
 rover request and subscriptions (see the `--email` option), view listings of contiguous traces (via the `rover list-index join` command), or view the status of a long-running download using a web browser (by default at [http://localhost:8000/](http://localhost:8000/)).`rover help help` prints a list of [commands](commands.md) available in the rover code suite.